-The American Numismatic Association’s Museum Showcase, featuring rare and historic numismatic treasures, will be on display at the 2011 ANA Pittsburgh National Money Show, Oct.
-13-15.
+The American Numismatic Association’s (ANA) Museum Showcase, featuring rare and historic numismatic treasures, will be on display at the 2011 ANA Pittsburgh National Money Show, October 13-15.
 The showcase includes objects from the Edward C. Rochette Money Museum and private collections.

 The showcase, located in Hall C of the David L. Lawrence Convention Center, will feature informative, museum-quality exhibits.
 Many exhibits will be accompanied by Money Talks audio tours.
 Visitors can look for labels on these exhibits with the ANA’s cell-phone audio tour number (719-325-7608) and tour stop number to hear talks from several numismatic writers, researchers and scholars.

 The Museum Showcase is presented by the ANA at all of its conventions.
 Exhibits making their showcase debut in Pittsburgh include a fascinating display of Swedish “plate money” and a collection of rare artifacts from the French and Indian War.

 Following is a list of Museum Showcase exhibits to be displayed in Pittsburgh: